keiran-rowell/keiran-rowell.github.io/_posts/2026-04-02-the-oxygen-apocalypse.md

 *An artist's impression of "Snowball Earth" during the Huronian Glaciation.* [Oleg Kuznetsov](https://commons.wikimedia.org/wiki/File:Snowball_Huronian.jpg) [CC BY-SA 4.0]
 {:.figcaption}

-Tipping the Earth's temperature balance, the cyano's solvent-fuel-transport wonder substance began to freeze.
+Tipping the Earth's temperature balance, the cyanos' solvent-fuel-transport wonder substance began to freeze.
 Glaciers crept from the poles towards the equator, dramatically envisioned as a "snowball Earth" where ice had a stranglehold on the globe.
 The full extent of the ice after the initial oxidation event is uncertain, likely not a complete encasement, but oxygen had set in motion an unstoppable feedback loop: as the surface reflectivity increased temperatures plunged.
 The lockpick that allowed cyanos to break down inexhaustible water now caused them to be encased in crystalline cages of it.
 It was an approach towards self-extinction.
 But a totality wasn't reached, the climate oscillated in and out of frozen conditions, life barely clinging on in [ice-free oases](https://theconversation.com/snowball-earth-wasnt-fully-frozen-ice-free-oases-sheltered-early-life-275240).

 The accumulation of greenhouse gases [from the volcanic ruptures during tectonic shifts](https://www.snowballearth.org/end.html) broke the globe free from this frozen end state.
 But this thawed world was a new one, the atmosphere had been injected with triplet oxygen, a potent fuel source for any metabolism aggressive enough to handle this incendiary substance.